nataliarusu/ts-practice-classes/README.md

     Classes marked as <code>abstract</code> can't be instancieted.
 It is just a class to inherit from and forse classes which iherits it to have properties and methods marked as <code>abstract</code>.

         const department1= new Department();//ERROR

+- <code>static</code> methods we can call directly on a class, not on an object created based on it.
+(Math.random() is an example of static method)
+- A singleton class is configured such that you don't create it with "new" but by calling a method which then ensures that only one instance of the class exists at any given time. (private consturtor and implemented logic to check instances)